DSA Link

 Template

-"We lost the inter-school P5 quarter-final because I lost track of the centre forward on a 6-on-5 defence.
+"We lost an inter-school P5 quarter-final because I lost track of the centre forward on a 6-on-5 defence.
 That night I asked my coach what I should have done — I'd been watching the ball, not the player.
 That was when I realised water polo is the only swimming-based sport where your eyes matter more than your stroke."

-"What position do you play and why?"
+"What position do you play, and why?"

 Subtext: